 Causes of Train Accidents

-Train accidents can have various reasons, and they sometimes happen due to a combination of events.
+Train accidents can have various reasons, sometimes due to a combination of events.
 Some common causes of train accidents are the following:

 Human Error